 Earn course credit

-This is an academic program worth 18 University Honors credits in areas 2, 3, and 7.
+This is an academic program worth 18 credits (15 Honors credits), with possible credit in CLE areas 2, 3, and 7.

-Because we are living in a small town in the Italian speaking part of Switzerland students are asked to take at least one semester of Italian studies before spring 2013.
+Because we are living in a small town in the Italian speaking part of Switzerland, students are asked to take at least one semester of Italian studies before spring 2016.
 This will be offered by the Department of Foreign Languages and Literatures at Virginia Tech.
-The 3 credit Italian course you will take while at CESA will begin at a second semester, at least.
+The 3 credit Italian course you will take while at the Steger Center will begin at a second semester, at least.

 - Bob Bodnar (UDP, Geosciences)

 - Lay Nam Chang (Dean, College of Science)